-The Latest: Raw emotions during sentencing in warehouse fire
+The Latest: Tearful warehouse fire hearing concludes for day

 OAKLAND, Calif. – The Latest on the sentencing of two men convicted in a Northern California warehouse fire that killed 36 people (all times local):

-Note: This story has been corrected to show that Judge Cramer's last name was misspelled.